ArthurYdalgo/laravext/README.md

 Before somebody light up their torches or grab their forks: the following points are my opinion only, based on my personal (in)experiences and troubles, you may disagree with them, and that's fine.
 Feel free to skip this section.

 Inertia.js offers server-side rendering of React/Vue pages, but it requires that you keep a `php artisan inertia:start-ssr` artisan command running through supervisor or something similar, which may not be available in a shared environments.
-You also don't have a file-based routing system like the one Next.js offers.
+You also don't have an out-of-the-box file-based routing system like the one Next.js offers.
+(To the best of my knoledge, at the time of writting)

 Next.js offers server-side rendering of React components, and a great routing system, but I (personally) don't like their caching strategy, and for my use cases there was the need to slap a `"use client"` for nearly all pages.
-I felt a really degraded developer experience while using it, so for me became a no-no.
+I felt a really degraded developer experience while using it, so for me became a no-no. I have other points about it, but I feel that the ["Why I don't use Next.js" article](https://www.epicweb.dev/why-i-wont-use-nextjs) from Kent C. Dodds summarizes most of what I mean way better than I could.
+It's a good reading if you're interested.

+But, once again, I don't want to trash talk Next.js, or Inertia or any other tool.
+You should use whatever makes you more productive and pays your bills, and in the end, quoting Kent:

+"Whatever you use is probably fine.

+Your tool choice matters much less than your skill at using the tool to accomplish your desired outcome (a great user experience)."

 ## What does it do?

 As mentioned before, Laravext takes a lot of inspiration in how Inertia.js and Next.js do things.

-Laravext offers a way to automagically create routes based on the file structure of the `resources/js/pages` (this location is customizable) directory, much like Next.js.
+Laravext offers a way to automagically create routes based on the file structure of the `resources/js/nexus` (this location is customizable) directory, much like Next.js.

 Using the following structure: